metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 Enabling health checking in Metabase is a good practice.
 Go to your **web app** -> **Monitoring** -> **Health Check** -> **Enable health check**, and include in the path `/api/health`.

-### How to update
+### How to upgrade

-Simply go to your web app and in Settings -> Container Settings (Classic) and there change the image version of Metabase.
+Go to the Metabase web app you created and click in **Settings** -> **Container Settings**.

-In the same way you do an upgrade, you can change the Metabase version to Enterprise by switching to v1 instead of v0 in the prefix of the docker image.
+On the textbox where the Metabase Docker container is, simply change the version of the container based on the available versions in [Dockerhub](https://hub.docker.com/r/metabase/metabase/tags?page=1&ordering=last_updated)

 **Important**: always ensure you have a backup of your Database before doing a version upgrade, *specially*, when upgrading between major versions.
+Also remember that Metabase does not officialy support downgrading versions.

 ### How to see the logs

-If you want to see the logs of your deployment, you need to go to the web app that you created and you will be able to see the streaming logs in Monitoring -> Log stream.
+Visit your web app in Azure, and navigate to **Monitoring -> Log stream**.

+You should be able to see the logs as well inside Metabase by going to Settings -> Admin -> Troubleshooting -> Logs.

 ### Performance tuning

 - Disable FTP State
 - Change HTTP version to 2.0
 - Enable WebSockets
-- ARR Affinity enabled in case you scale out
+- ARR Affinity enabled

 ### Custom domains